saltytrain2/DIRTY/dataset-gen-ghidra/README.md

 Building A Corpus
 =================

-This directory contains the files needed to generate a corpus from a set of binaries containing debug information (i.e., compiled with `gcc -g`).
+This directory contains the scripts necessary to generate a dataset for the DIRTY model.
 As opposed to the original implementation, this directory utilizes the open-source [Ghidra decompiler](https://github.com/NationalSecurityAgency/ghidra), allowing reproduction of the original paper without having to buy an IDA Pro license.